 A pending approval commitment means that details of an apprentice have been added but neither the provider and/or the organisation have finalised the commitment in the service.
 These commitments show an intent for an apprentice to start, however may not materialise into a fully agreed commitment in the future.

 Transferred commitment

-A transferred commitment is where a potential apprentice, who is expected to go on to start an apprenticeship, has been recorded in the system as being funded either partially or completely by levy-transferred funds.
-Transferred commitments are where the transfer of levy funds from an apprenticeship service account of a levy-paying employer to another apprenticeship service account has been approved or is pending approval.
+Transferred commitments are where the transfer of levy funds from an apprenticeship service account of a levy-paying employer to another apprenticeship service account has been recorded in the system.